Daksh209/ClauseIQ/README.md

-# LexiScan Auto
+# ClauseIQ

-LexiScan Auto is an AI-powered Intelligent Document Processing (IDP) system designed to automate information extraction from legal contracts and agreements.
+ClauseIQ is an AI-powered Intelligent Document Processing (IDP) system designed to automate information extraction from legal contracts and agreements.

 The system combines: